(Written by Co-Founder, Lisa Stoner)

 Just because some tigers seem friendly to us doesn’t mean they are not potentially dangerous; they are simply too strong and wild to be handled safely.
 The best way for us to show our love for them is to respect their capabilities and guarantee their safety by ensuring that they are never given the opportunity to harm someone.

 As Zulu grew, his pelvic fracture as a cub caused some complications.
 He became impacted and had emergency surgery at the University of Florida Veterinary Medicine Teaching Hospital.
 They removed his large intestine because the opening in his pelvis was too narrow.
 They passed his small intestine through that opening and reattached everything.
 It saved his life and made him “famous” in the veterinary journals.

 Zulu lived a full life in spite of his injuries as a cub.
 Countless students from the University of Florida have contacted us over the years, doing case studies on Zulu.
 They are all amazed that he lived a healthy, uncomplicated life at the sanctuary after that procedure – thanks to the careful attention to nutrition, exercise, and care at our sanctuary.

-It was a sad day last year when we suddenly lost Zulu to cardiac arrest.
+It was a sad day in 2011 when we suddenly lost Zulu to cardiac arrest.
 His loss was unexpected because although he was 16 years old, he was otherwise in very good health.
 We had planned another huge habitat for him at our future location in the Ocala National Forest and were looking forward to seeing him enjoy it.
 I guess some things are not meant to be.